 The first part is Rita Proud’s account of her father’s life and moments leading up to his death.
 The second part is article from The Reporter the following day.
-Thank you to everyone involved for helping to share this story especially Rita Proud, her family, and her cousin Bill Clark (current North Penn Fire Company Capt.
-62)
+Thank you to everyone involved for helping to share this story especially Rita Proud, her family, and her cousin Bill Clark (current North Penn Fire Company Battalion 62)

 November 1st 1964 – “50 years ago today the siren atop North Penn Volunteer Fire Company sounded,” recalls Rita Proud, who grew up on Shear Street in North Wales with her two sisters, Terry and Susan, her mother, Pearl, and her father, LaForrest, who went by the nickname Hugh.